 - Finer speed adjustment – set and forget.

-The drive requires 45 seconds to lock onto speed.
+The 2019 update achieves speed lock in approximately 8 seconds.
+The 2014/2018 updates required 45 seconds.
 This occurs upon powering up or when changing speed from 33 to 45 or vice versa.

 Recommendation: leave your controller powered up throughout a listening session.

-Comment: The high torque upon startup lends the impression that the motor is up to speed within 1-2 seconds.
-Full locking occurs however at 45 seconds.
-This minimizes the effect of the sensor circuit on speed stability at the “micro” level (below the threshold of perceived wow and flutter).
+The high torque upon startup lends the impression that the motor is up to speed within 1-2 seconds.
+Full locking occurs however as noted above.
+A belt drive turntable needs to “coast down” after each adjustment pulse (you can’t “push” the “slack” side of the belt).

 Operating Changes from the Legacy Drive System